List of Pokémon rivals: Role

 Developed by Game Freak and published by Nintendo, the Pokémon franchise began in Japan in 1996 with the release of the video games Pokémon Red and Blue for the Game Boy.
 In these games, the player assumes the role of a Pokémon Trainer whose goal is to capture and train creatures called Pokémon.
 Players use the creatures' special abilities to combat other Pokémon, both in the wild as well as those used by other Trainers.

 Notable Trainers in most installments are "rival" characters.
 Rivals are recurring characters in the games, often acting as roadblocks for the player due to their heightened difficulty compared to usual NPC Trainer battles.
 The first rival was introduced in Pokémon Red and Blue, with the character Blue.
 Blue is a standoffish character who antagonizes the player, and acts as the game's final boss.

 Rival characters often differ in terms of their perception towards the player.
-Some rivals are similar to Blue in characterization- such as Silver and Bede- while other rivals are more friendly towards the player and engage in battles for fun, such as Brendan, May, and Hau.
+Some rivals are similar to Blue in characterization, such as Silver, and Bede while other rivals are more friendly towards the player and engage in battles for fun, such as Brendan, May, and Hau.
 The latter are often more actively supportive of the player, whereas characters such as Blue often act in direct competition to the player.
 Some rivals, such as Cheren, Hop, and Kieran, end up going through character arcs during their rivalry with the player.

 Rivals

 Blue

-Blue Oak, known in Japan as Green Okido (オーキド・グリーン), is the grandson of the esteemed Professor Samuel Oak.
+Blue Oak (オーキド・グリーン, Ōkido Gurīn) is the grandson of the esteemed Professor Samuel Oak.
 Hailing from Pallet Town, he grew up alongside the game's protagonist, and acts as their rival throughout the game.
 He is always a step ahead of the player, often completing major milestones before the player does.
 He is very smug, often gloating about his skill compared to the player, though after his defeat at the end of the game, he begins to mellow out.
 He reappears in Pokémon Gold, Silver, and Crystal, where he acts as a Gym Leader, and subsequently reappears in the games' remakes, Pokémon Black 2, White 2, Sun, Moon, Let's Go, Pikachu!, and Let's Go, Eevee!.
 He also appears in Pokémon Stadium and its sequel, acting as the final boss of the former.
 Blue also appears in Pokémon Masters EX.

-A counterpart to Blue, named Gary Oak, known in Japan as Shigeru Okido (オーキド・シゲル), appears in the Pokémon anime, where he serves as a rival to series main protagonist Ash Ketchum.
+A counterpart to Blue, named Gary Oak (オーキド・シゲル, Ōkido Shigeru), appears in the Pokémon anime, where he serves as a rival to series's main protagonist Ash Ketchum.
 After being defeated during the original series, he begins to mellow out, and subsequently becomes a Pokémon Professor in Pokémon the Series: Diamond and Pearl.
 He later reappears in Pokémon Master Journeys: The Series, acting as a recurring character who appears as part of "Project Mew."
 Gary later appears in the spin-off Pokémon Puzzle League.
 A counterpart to Blue also appears as a major character in the Pokémon Adventures manga series.